AlGoulas/bio2art/README.md

 Note that the Bio2Art only uses numpy (tested with numpy==1.16.2).
 However, to use the examples (see below), further libraries are needed.
 Therefore, for executing the examples, create a virtual environment (e.g., with conda) with the requirements enlisted in the requirements.txt file in the "examples" folder.

 # Examples
+Please see the documentation of the bio2art_import.bio2art_from_conn_mat function for a detailed description of the parameters used below.
+The use of the parameters and their impact is highlighted in the following examples.

 Converting the macaque monkey neural network to a recurrent artifical neural network.